plentymarkets/docs-raw/plentyInterface/Accounting.md

 </pre>

-Init the system country by the location ID.
+Initialise the country of a location.
+The ID of the location must be specified.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$locationId</td>
-        <td>The location ID.</td>
+        <td>The ID of the location</td>
     </tr>
 </table>